kuntojirohan/pairs-trading/README.md

 It contains the code for finding the cointegrated pairs, building a trading strategy, backtesting and comparing its performance with the benchmark (S&P 500).

 ### utils folder
-This folder the python scripts for the above 3 python notebooks with code modularisation.
+This folder has the python scripts for the above 3 python notebooks with modularised code.

 ## Setup & execution
 1. Create a virtual environment using the following command: